eeveetza/p452/README.md

-# MATLAB/Octave Implementation of Preliminary Draft Recommendation (PDR) ITU-R P.452-17
+# MATLAB/Octave Implementation of Preliminary Draft Recommendation (PDR) ITU-R P.452-17 with Corner Case Handling

 This code repository contains a MATLAB/Octave software implementation of PDR [ITU-R P.452-17](https://www.itu.int/rec/R-REC-P.452/en) with a prediction procedure for the evaluation of interference between stations on the surface of the Earth at frequencies above about 0.1 GHz, as contained in Annex 8 of Working Party 3M Chairman's Report [3M/253 Annex 8](https://www.itu.int/dms_ties/itu-r/md/19/wp3m/c/R19-WP3M-C-0253!N08!MSW-E.docx), implementing clutter loss along the path on top of ITU-R P.452-17 (instead of terminal clutter loss).
+This code implements corner case handling.
-This version of the code is not approved by ITU-R Working Party 3M.
+This is a development version of the code and it is not approved by ITU-R Working Party 3M.

 The following table describes the structure of the folder `./matlab/` containing the MATLAB/Octave implementation of Recommendation ITU-R P.452.